Digital transformation has been accelerating within the oil and gas industry.

 With digitized invoicing systems, oil and gas companies can reduce errors, meet customer requirements, and accelerate time to payment.

 Companies must constantly monitor the condition of their assets.
 Until recently, this has been a manual effort requiring efforts of multiple teams.

-Now, they can use digital tools and IoT (Internet of Things) technologies to gather asset information and monitor conditions in real-time.
+Now, companies can use digital tools, such as IoT technology, to gather asset information and monitor conditions in real-time.
 Even if they’re not physically near the equipment, they can remotely monitor and analyze its overall health.